LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day9-XDR-IncidentResponse-Insights.md

 # Day9 - XDR Incident Response insights
-WIP
+When organizations purchase E5 security, their first challenge is often product deployment.
+However, the next significant challenge arises in security operations, particularly dealing with daily incident response.
+While Microsoft provides detailed insights and various features, SOC teams might feel overwhelmed when alerts and incidents are generated in their environment.

+When alerts/incidents were generated in your tenant, it is possible that some individuals may have the following concerns and challenges.
+1) ***No idea where to start the investigation***
+2) ***Where exactly do I have to look***
+3) ***What kind of options do I have?***
+4) ***what capabilities they can leverage in XDR, Microsoft 365 Defender.***

+In light of this, I aim to help expand visibility and provide assistance to SOC teams.

 ## What is XDR ?
 Extended detection and response describes ***a unified security incident detection and response platform*** that automatically collects and ***correlates data from multiple proprietary security components***.
 > Gartner® Innovation Insight for Extended Detection and Response

 ## Incident Response with Microsoft Security
-When organizations purchase E5 security, their first challenge is often product deployment.
-However, the next significant challenge arises in security operations, particularly dealing with daily incident response.
-While Microsoft provides detailed insights and various features, SOC teams might feel overwhelmed when alerts and incidents are generated in their environment.
-1) ***They might struggle to determine where to start their investigation***
-2) ***what capabilities they can leverage in XDR, Microsoft 365 Defender.***

-In light of this, I aim to help expand visibility and provide assistance to SOC teams.

 <img src="https://github.com/LearningKijo/SecurityResearcher-Note/assets/120234772/e1730b31-c62b-4996-b5f5-03e01e81c5af" width="800" />